criswell/git-circle/README.md

 ### `list-projects`

-This command will list the projects you are following, along with their branches which have run on CircleCI and the statuses of the most recent builds.
+This command will list the projects you are following, along with their branches which have run and the statuses of the most recent builds.

 Usage: